| | | | |

 sufficient conditions for a person identified at one time being the same

-person as a person identified at another.
-[1]
+person as a person identified at another.[1]
+That's one definition.
+Noonan's use

 of the adverb "logically" may exaggerate the logician's limited role.